altwalker/altwalker/README.md

 ## Overview

-AltWalker is an open source, Model-Based testing framework for automating your test execution.
-You design your tests as a directed graph and AltWalker executes them.
-It relies on [GraphWalker](http://graphwalker.github.io/) to generate paths through your graph.
+*AltWalker* is an open source Model-Based Testing framework that supports running tests written in python3 and .NET/C#.
+You design your tests as a directed graph and AltWalker generates test cases from your graph (using [GraphWalker](http://graphwalker.github.io/)) and executes them.

 ### Model-Based Testing